 - They can help you gain thought leader status.
 I am pretty sure you all watch the video content from recruitment thought leaders, and there is no reason why you cannot create your own.
 Clearly, there is a sort of critical mass level where there is no more room at the top, but put yourself in the position of the client, what would you prefer to see from your recruitment partner?
 Nothing, or a few blogs here and there, or regular, well-integrated video content on recruitment related subjects?

 - Which brings us rather neatly to the last tip about integrating video.
 You need to plan it and integrate it properly.
 Video is great for short messages but not so good when it comes to more complex subjects.
 Let’s imagine you want to keep clients and candidates up to speed on changes to something like the IR35 problem.
 A video that briefly explains what IR35 is will need following up with a more in-depth blog expanding on the ins and outs of implementing the right processes.
 Then, as things change, you will want to either do a new video and drop the old one or do one that supplements it.
 In either case, you will need to also update the blog.
 This could be added to your next email send as well.
 Perhaps you want a carousel of news and video on your website?

 Once you go with integration, integrate hard and consistently, and it will work.

 This is all only scratching the surface of how useful video can be.
 What level of integration you go with and how much video you produce will depend on your potential viewers, your time, your recruitment specialism, and many other factors.
 Regardless of your level of commitment though, once you do commit you need to stay committed.

 We are happy to work with you on video integration as part of your marketing practice, and we can provide training on production techniques as well as producing your professional videos.
 Why not call us for a chat and we will be happy to help you get started.

-Digital Services Manager for Green Umbrella Marketing Ltd.
+Managing Director at Green Umbrella Marketing Ltd.